coq-community/chapar/README.md

 #### Directory structure

-- root (directory): The execution scripts described in the section Run below
+- root (directory): The execution scripts described in the section Running Experiments below

 - `coq` (directory); the Coq verification framework:
   * `Framework/KVStore.v`: The basic definitions, the semantics and accompanying lemma